polkadot-developers/substrate-docs/content/md/en/docs/main-docs/test/benchmark.md

 }: _ (RawOrigin::Signed(caller), b.into())
 ```

-Using the benchmarking CLI, we can specify the number of steps and repeats.
-This means how many
-steps will be taken to walk through each variable range, and how many times the execution state
+Using the benchmarking CLI, you can specify the number of steps to walk through each variable range, and how many times the execution state should be repeated.
-will be repeated.

 For example: